onionchop/oate-portfolio/README.md

 ## Tasks Completed
 * Created a portfolio from scratch.
-* Added a stylesheet to make site more attractive.
+* Added a stylesheet to make site more aesthetically pleasing.
-*
+* Added a Navigation
 *

 ## Links